 Snowy weather can have many of the same effects as rain.
 It can make roads less safe and can limit a driver’s ability to see.
 For these same reasons, driver’s need to operate their vehicles with heightened care during bad weather.

-There are a lot of reasons for these types of accidents and most reasons have to do with negligence on the part of motor vehicle drivers.
-Too often accidents between vehicle and bicycles are due to the fact that the driver of the vehicle was not paying attention to the road.
+There are a lot of reasons for these types of accidents.
+Most of these reasons have to do with negligence on the part of motor vehicle drivers.
+Too often, accidents between vehicles and bicycles are due to the fact that the vehicle driver was not paying attention to the road.
 Here are a few examples of things that distract drivers on our roads:

-Bicycles are obviously not as prominent as motor vehicles and drivers often are not looking out amongst their surroundings to be aware of bicyclists.
-However, drivers owe a duty to share the road with bikes and if they fail to adhere to that duty and negligently cause an accident, they then can be held liable for any injuries they cause.
+Bicycles are obviously not as prominent as motor vehicles.
+And drivers often are not looking out amongst their surroundings to be aware of bicyclists.
+However, drivers owe a duty to share the road with bikes.
+If they fail to adhere to that duty and negligently cause an accident, they then can be held liable for any injuries they cause.

 According to the Minnesota Department of Public Safety, the amount of bicycle-involved crashes with motor vehicles increased by 122 incidents in 2015, rising from 776 accidents in 2014 to 898.
 In 2016 pedestrian deaths were at their highest in 25 years with 60 fatalities, up from 41 the year before.

 In Minneapolis, 88.3% of crashes occur between the months of April and October.
 79.3% of these crashes occur during the week.
 Finally, bicyclists sustain some form of personal injury 87% of the time a bike is involved in an accident with a motor vehicle.

 What Can I Recover From A Bicycle Accident Lawsuit?

 Minnesota allows people that have been injured by the wrongdoing of another person to recover monetary damages in order to compensate them for their losses.
 Under the law, injured parties can recover money for:

 - Past Lost Wages